HafizMBilal009/datumbrain.github.io/_posts/2021-03-10-react-best-practices.md

 date: "2021-03-10 19:50:32"
 ---

-While working on a React App, try to follow these coding practices to have a better development experience:
+While working on a React App, following these coding conventions will give you a better development experience

-## Use Visual Studio Code as Your IDE
+## Visual Studio Code is Highly Recommended as IDE

 Visual Studio Code has several features that a React developer loves.
-VS Code gives a lot of useful extensions to make the development environment better.
-For React, here some useful extensions which will assist you during development:
+It gives a lot of useful extensions to make the development environment better.
+For React, here are some useful extensions which will assist you during development

 - Prettier
 - ES Lint